 Herd: let’s make 2023 the year that you finally embark on that adventure that’s been stashed at the back of your kit drawer.
 Let’s choose to be brave, instead of afraid.
 Let’s find goals that truly excite us.
 And above all, let’s make sure we keep the joy in the process.

 We’re here to help you choose your adventure and to guide you through the practical steps to get going.
 Are you ready to Find your Freedom in 2023?
 Keep reading!

 Defining your goals: what do you want to do – and why?

 This time of year we’re bombarded with ready-made goals that we’re pressured to feel like we should be striving towards.
 Be more this, and less that.
 Stop doing this, start doing that.
 Sign up here for boil-in-the-bag 2 minute success!

 A good goal scares you and excites you in equal measure.
 It gives you that butterflies in your tummy sensation.
 It’s that thing you’ve always wanted to do, but never quite been brave enough to say out loud.
 You might question whether you can do it.
-And my philosophy is: if I think I can’t, I’ll prove to myself that I can.
+But maybe if you think you can’t, it’s time to show yourself that you absolutely can.
 Chances are, as you’re reading this something has popped into your mind.
 Maybe uninvited.
 Don’t be afraid to look directly at it because that is your goal.
 It’s that shiny magical thing that will get you motivated and get you moving out of your comfort zone.